robusta-dev/robusta/docs/configuration/alertmanager-integration/index.rst

-Robusta can :ref:`enhance Prometheus alerts<Enhanced Prometheus Alerts>` with CPU/Memory graphs, Pod logs, Kubernetes events and more.
-To set this up, follow the guides below.
+Robusta works best when integrated with Prometheus and AlertManager.
+When properly setup, Robusta will:

+1. Show your existing Prometheus alerts in Robusta, enriched with extra information
+2. Fetch relevant metrics from Prometheus and surface them in the context of related alerts

-If you installed Robusta's :ref:`Embedded Prometheus Stack`, no setup necessary.
+If you installed Robusta's :ref:`Embedded Prometheus Stack`, then everything is pre-integrated and not setup is necessary.
+If not, you will need follow a guide below.

 Setup Instructions